-In the MMT view, a job-guarantee program, offering a minimum-wage job to anyone who wanted one, would provide a nominal price anchor for the broader economy and, in conjunction with generalized fiscal policy, tend to keep inflation under control.
+In the MMT view, a job guarantee, offering a fixed living-wage job to anyone who wanted one, would provide a nominal price anchor for the broader economy and, in conjunction with generalized fiscal policy, tend to keep inflation under control.

 By restricting changes in the job-guarantee wage to those that reflect changes in productivity, the job guarantee in itself would not be inflationary.
-By defining the minimum wage, it would provide a floor under other wages, and also a floor under demand during downturns.
+Since other employers would need to offer wages that were competitive with the job-guarantee wage, the job-guarantee wage would essentially define the economy’s minimum wage, providing a floor under other wages, and also a floor under demand during downturns.

-By keeping the rate of decline in the currency value (or rate of increase in money wages) in line with the growth rate of productivity, inflation will tend to remain low and stable.
+By keeping the rate of decline in the currency’s value (or the rate of increase in money wages) approximately equal to the growth rate of productivity, inflation would tend to remain low and stable.